MariaDB Setup

 Update

-Before getting started, update package repositories.
-Consider upgrading them as well for the latest patches.
+Before getting started, update package repositories and apply upgrades for the latest patches.

 # Debian